iodepo/odis-in/README.md

 DO NOT REFERENCE

 This is a temporary demo repository.
-It is being used to expore external references to data graphs for use in the OIH Book.
+It is being used to explore external references to data graphs for use in the OIH Book.